sillsdev/cog/Cog.CommandLine/README.md

 Similar effects (more or fewer words per cluster) can be achieved by tweaking the numeric parameters of the other two clustering methods; examples omitted to save space.

-**NOTE** that `cluster` cannot be run in parallel, as it needs to have the complete list of words and distances in order to calculate the clustering.
+**NOTE** that `cluster` cannot be run in parallel, as it needs to have the complete list of words and alignments in order to calculate the clustering.

 ## OPTIONS